jhamrick/blog/source/_posts/2016-04-13-reproducible-plots.md

 * Set the x- and y-axis tick locations and labels
 * Set the x- and y-axis labels
 * Set the subplot and/or figure titles
-* Remove the top and left spines
+* Remove the top and right spines
 * Remove visual tick marks
 * Set the style to be "white" and the context to be "paper"
 * Set the figure size and call `plt.tight_layout()`